Shappiro/docker-postgis-plr/README.md

   box' when it runs with e.g. QGIS
 * replication support included
 * Ability to create multiple database when you spin the database.
-* Enable multiple extensions in the database when setting it up
+* Enable multiple extensions in the database when setting it up, plr included

-We will work to add more security features to this container in the future with the aim of making a PostGIS image that is ready to be used in a production environment (though probably not for heavy load databases).
+* Enable R statistical language with GIS modules preinstalled

 There is a nice 'from scratch' tutorial on using this docker image on Alex Urquhart's blog [here](https://alexurquhart.com/post/set-up-postgis-with-docker/) - if you are